shigon255/BRDFusion/README.md

 <a id="installation"></a>
 ### ⚙️ Installation

-BRDFusion uses two environments for inference:
+BRDFusion uses two environments for the main workflows:

 | Environment | Used for |
 | --- | --- |